easy birding and autumn wildlife

-A week spent in the hills and plains of Slovakia and Hungary searching out resident and migrant birdlife, including Great Bustard, woodpeckers and owls, geese and cranes, while enjoying the other local wildlife
+A week spent in Hungary catching the south-bound bird migration, searching out resident bird life, including Great Bustard, woodpeckers and owls, and enjoying the other local wildlife.

-Return flights from London Heathrow to Budapest.
-Local transport on excursions as specified in the itinerary.
-Seven nights’ accommodation, full board basis.
+Return flight London Gatwick to Budapest.
+Local transport as specified in itinerary.
+Seven nights accommodation, full board.

 Minimum 4, maximum 12.

-Day 8 We return to Budapest airport stopping en route to stretch our legs and look for some additional species.
+Day 8 We return to Budapest airport for our morning flight home.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.